fheng/best_practice/bash/README.md

 ### `set -e`

-Always check if your script should exit on error - in most of the cases it should to prevent from bugs.
+Always check if your script should exit on error - in most cases it should help prevent bugs.
 Like in C, sometimes you want an error, or you expect something to fail, and that doesn't necessarily mean you want the program to exit.